Roses: the best varieties and how to grow them

 - Water generously.

 Continue to water regularly during the first year.
-You can install mulch or a ground cover plant at the base to limit the growth of weeds and keep the soil cool for longer.
+You may install mulch or a groundcover plant at the base to limit weed growth and keep the soil cool for longer.

-To learn more, discover our advice sheet on planting roses!
-Read also: Bare root roses in clumps: the right compromise and How to plant a climbing rose?
+For more information, discover our advice sheet on planting roses!
+Read also: Bare-root Roses: The Right Compromise and How to Plant a Climbing Rose?

-For everything you need to know about planting roses, check out our illustrated advice sheet: “Roses: how to plant them in pots or bare roots”
+To learn everything about planting roses, consult our illustrated advice sheet: “Roses: How to Plant Them in Pots or Bare Roots”

 Maintenance and pruning

 Roses are delicate plants that require a bit of maintenance.
-We advise you to regularly cut off the faded flowers, so as not to unnecessarily exhaust the plant, unless you wish to obtain rose hips.
-In addition to the aesthetic interest, removing these faded flowers will encourage the appearance of the next blooms.
+We advise you to regularly cut off faded flowers to avoid unnecessarily exhausting the plant, unless you wish to obtain rose hips.
+In addition to the aesthetic benefit, removing these faded flowers will encourage the appearance of the next blooms.

-Roses are greedy plants.
-We advise you to add fertiliser at the beginning of spring, before flowering.
+Roses are hungry plants.
+We recommend adding fertiliser at the beginning of spring, before flowering.
 Make a second application of fertiliser in June-July.
-Choose one that is especially rich in potash, and, if possible, magnesium.
+Choose one that is particularly rich in potash, and, if possible, magnesium.
 You can also use an organic amendment: crushed horn, dried blood…

-Roses require watering especially during dry periods.
-At other times, they can do without it.
-Water at the base of the bush, avoiding wetting the foliage, which would encourage the development of diseases.
+Roses require watering, especially during dry periods.
+At other times, they can manage without it.
+Water at the base of the bush, avoiding wetting the foliage, which could promote the development of diseases.
 Water regularly in the year of planting.
 Watering should be much more frequent if you are growing your rose in a pot rather than in the ground.
 By installing a layer of mulch at the base of your rose, you can significantly reduce watering and weeding.
-Choose, for example, dead leaves or ramial chipped wood (BRF), but avoid pine bark.
+For example, choose dead leaves or RCW (ramial chipped wood), but avoid pine bark.

-Roses are sensitive to powdery mildew, rust, and black spot disease.
+Roses are susceptible to powdery mildew, rust, and black spot disease.
 Powdery mildew is identified by the appearance of a white fluff on the leaves, while rust is recognised by small rust-coloured pustules on the leaves.
-As for black spot disease, it is caused by the fungus Marsonia.
-It is characterised by brown spots on the leaves.
-These spots discolour and turn yellow.
-Against these diseases, you can use nettle manure, horsetail decoctions, or a fungicidal.
+Black spot disease is caused by the fungus Marsonia and is characterised by brown spots on the leaves, which then discolour and turn yellow.
+To combat these diseases, you can use nettle manure, horsetail decoctions, or a fungicidal treatment.
 Roses are also frequently attacked by aphids.

 And our podcast:

-→ Learn more about plant galls, which can affect the rose.
+→ Learn more about plant galls, which can affect roses.

 Roses are generally grafted, but they can produce suckers, vigorous shoots that grow quickly and start below the grafting point.
-They should be removed by cutting them at the base.
+These should be removed by cutting them at the base.

-To maintain a harmonious shape and provide generous flowering, roses need to be pruned regularly.
+To maintain a harmonious shape and ensure generous flowering, roses need to be pruned regularly.

 Consult our advice sheets and video tutorials on the subject: